quantamentalanalyst/quant_website/analysis/README.md

 Research code behind the articles on the site.
 Each script is self-contained: it pulls public data, runs the statistics, and writes the JSON that the corresponding article page renders.
-The site never computes anything at runtime — what you read on a page is exactly what these scripts produced.
+The articles in this site never computes anything at runtime.

 | script | article | data |
 | --- | --- | --- |